-Another type of food used less frequently is suet.
+Another type of feed is suet.
 Suet is animal fat that birds feed on for nutrients.
-It can be found in the met section of most grocery stores.
-Usually it is sold with a mesh bag for hanging.
-If not, any mesh bag or wire mesh suet feeders will work.
-Some stores sell suet cakes that contain pieces of seed and fruit.
+It can be found in the meat section of most grocery stores.
+It also comes pre-packaged and mixed with pieces of seed and fruit.

 Just like each species of bird prefers a different seed, they also prefer certain feeders.
 The best feeder is one that is sturdy, keeps water out, easy to put together and clean.
 The three most well-known types are hopper/house feeders, tube feeders and tray/platform feeders.
 Hopper/house feeders look like a small house with Plexiglas sides on a standing platform.
 These feeders attract ground-feeding species because they are able to stand on the platform, yet, they can also attract hungry squirrels that will scare away the birds and eat the seed.
 Tube feeders are hollow Plexiglas cylinders with feeding ports and perches along its length.
 If you use this type of feeder, be sure to have perches of various lengths so that both large and small birds can use it.
 These feeders are also good for deterring squirrels.
 The most popular feeders are simple tray/platform feeders on which the birdseed is spread.
 Like the hopper/house feeders, these feeders are designed for ground-feeding species, but can also attract squirrels.
 If you decide to use suet, thistle, peanuts, mealworms or fruit to feed, there are other specialty feeders designed for these foods.